 These are developed through daily shared story times and topic texts alongside daily phonics and, for children in Foundation 2, carefully chosen phonetic reading books (matching the children's progress through the Twinkl Phonics scheme - see below) and books for interest.

 As the children move into KS1 and KS2, the focus becomes:

 Reading for Fluency:

-At Lantern Lane, the phonics scheme we follow is 'Letters and Sounds'.
+At Lantern Lane, the phonics scheme we are currently introducing is the, DfE validated, 'Twinkl Phonics'.